PeterCookDev/TalksIveEnjoyed/Agile.md

 Takeaway: Good software is designed around real pain that is pain now.
 I don't like X - onus on the the individual to put down things they don't like with how to fix it on an ideas portal.

 - [Vasco Duarte - How to improve estimates for software: The #NoEstimates view](https://www.youtube.com/watch?v=7ud-4bKJr8k)  [43:32]

 - [Greg Young - How to get productive in a project in 24h](https://www.youtube.com/watch?v=KaLROwp-VDY)  [59:27]
+Takeaway: Data mine source control to see how changes to files occur over time.
+Use NDepend to gather metrics such as afferent and efferent coupling.
+Metrics are things to look at, not rules which must be upheld.

 - [Danielle Sucher - Debugging the Science of Deduction](https://vimeo.com/111108891)  [34:47]
 - [Christina Wodtke - The Executioner's Tale](https://vimeo.com/86392023)  [21:36]
 - [Kris Gale - Why Yammer believes the traditional engineering organizational structure is dead wrong](https://www.youtube.com/watch?v=RsWZNaaic1k)  [21:32]